If Joan offered this sage advice in today’s market, she’d also add, ‘and be ready to face the camera.’

 Inspired by: Gordon Bitner Hinkley, Leader and Author

 Rooting for your home team in a foreign land can be.. well..deflating.
 This was cemented for me after moving into the DC area from NYC recently.
-We were attending a WWT tennis match between the NY Empires and the Washington DC Kastles, when it became immediately clear that in a packed stadium in DC, only myself, my daughter, and the coach were rooting for the New York team.
+We were attending a WWT tennis match between the NY Empires and the Washington DC Kastles, when it became immediately clear that, in a packed stadium in DC, only myself, my daughter, and the coach were rooting for the New York team.

 The home court advantage has never been more clearly observed.
-I and the coach yelled and clapped til the end, even as the hope of victory slipped further and further from the teams grasp.
+I and the coach yelled and clapped til the end, even as the hope of victory slipped further and further from the team's grasp.
 My teenage daughter is strong, but surrounded by DC cheerleaders, mascots and roaring fans, she fell silent and even asked me to calm down a time or two.

 Fast Forward to this week.
 Our daughter, yes the same one, surprised us with tickets to a Mets Game against the Orioles at Camden Yard.
-I was looking forward to seeing our Mets play and yet the memory of being a one woman cheering section was still so fresh in my mind.
+I was looking forward to seeing our Mets play and yet the memory of being a one woman cheering section was still so fresh and painful in my mind.

-We made it to our seats and I looked around.
+We made it to our seats and tentativey looked around.
 I thought my heart would explode with joy.
 Though my homesick eyes may have played a trick on me, It looked to me as if everyone left of home plate was wearing blue.
 As if every Met Fan that day had bought tickets behind the Mets dugout and were united in purpose: To cheer for their home team, who were away from home and needed their support.

 The first time the Mets got on base and we all roared together, I got goosebumps and for a moment I felt they were cheering for us as well.
 We too were also far from home and that day those devoted Mets fans brought a slice of NYC to us and for the first time since we moved I felt not only happy and comfortable, because I am both these things, but I also felt... home.
 Home amongst my fellow Met Fans once again and 'root root root'ing for our home team.

-I learned 5 valueable lessons that day.
+I learned 5 valuable lessons that day.

 3. It reminded me that, while sometimes it is necessary to go it alone, that going it alone is not the goal.
-Support is wonderful and success means more when it’s shared with others
+Support is wonderful and success means more when it’s shared with others.

-4. It reminds me that even those things that may not look like a ‘win’ to the rest of the world, the experience alone can mean a world of progress and growth for you.
+4. It reminds me that even those things that may not look like a ‘win’ to the rest of the world, the experience alone can mean a world of progress and growth for me.